 2, 7, 8, 9, 10, 11, 19, 22, 23, 52, 53, 56, 57, 59, 66, 67, 84, 85, 86, 92, 93, 96, RT3, RT4

-Is your subject offered in both Teaching Periods (before and after June), you need a separate list for each.
+Is your subject offered in both Teaching Periods (before and after June), you can request a single list rollover from A to B by contacting the library.

 Note if your subject is taught in multiple study periods in the same half of the year (pre- or post June) then one list will suffice just make a note of the study periods it applies to as per the naming conventions.